 Both argument X and xTarget may contain non-finite values.
 These values do not affect the estimation of the normalization function.
-Non-finite values in X, remain in the output.
+Missing values and other non-finite values in X, remain in the output as is.
+No new missing values are introduced.